carloseberhardt/pokey/README.md

 # pokey

 ### What
-http server that responds with random text
+Http server that responds with random text after a delay.
+The size of response and delay time are configurable, defaults to 0 msec and 1024 bytes.

 ### Why
-handy for testing
+Handy for testing?

 ### How
 You can specify size of response and delay via query parameters, like so: